-When creating a Lookalike Audiences on Facebook, you are given a percentage from 1-10% of how many users you want in your audience.
+When creating Lookalike Audiences on Facebook, you are given a percentage from 1 to 10% of how many users you want in your audience.

 The percentage signifies the portion of Facebook users that look like your custom audience.
 It is calculated by country.
 For example, a 1% Lookalike Audiences percentage in the U.S has a reach of about 2 million people.
-If you want the audience to match 90% of the traits of the custom audience, which is the top 1%, then you will get a small, but a specific audience that is likely to convert to leads.
+If you want the audience to match 90% of the traits of the custom audience, which is the top 1%, then you will get a small but specific audience that is very likely to convert.

-However, the lower the percentage of the Lookalike Audiences, the highest the degree of similarity to the seed audience even though the reach is small, and the more targeted it is.
+However, the lower the percentage of the Lookalike Audiences, the highest the degree of similarity to the seed audience even though the reach is small.
 This means the lower the reach, the more the specificity.
 However, you need to test different audience sizes to see what works.

 AdEspresso carried out an experiment to determine the right percentage of Lookalike Audiences to target in a campaign.
 They tested three Lookalike Audiences of 1%, 5%, and 10%.

-They carried out a 14-day Facebook ad A/B test to discover which of the Lookalike Audiences has the lowest cost per conversion and cost per click (CPC).
-The goal of the ad was to collect new leads that are similar to the existing audience.
+They carried out a 14-day Facebook ad A/B test to discover which of the Lookalike Audiences had the lowest cost per conversion and cost per click (CPC).
+The goal of the ad was to collect new leads that were similar to the existing audience.
 They created Lookalike Audiences based on the Custom Audience of past customers.
-The Lookalike Audiences were targeted to the U.S. This means it includes about 2.1 million people.
+The Lookalike Audiences were targeted to the U.S. This means it included about 2.1 million people.

 The result of the experiment is summarised in the image below.

-It is clearly seen that 1% Lookalike Audiences performed the best more than the 5% and 10% audiences.
+It is clear that 1% of Lookalike Audiences performed the best, compared to 5% and 10% of audiences.

 You can create multiple audiences at a time on Facebook.
 This allows you to create different audiences and also test them out to see the one that performs the best.